Influencer marketing diversity is a problem.

 Use Your Voice

 I don’t think it’s every individual’s responsibility to turn down every campaign that isn’t inclusive.
-But I do think it’s every influencer’s responsibility to draw attention to this issue, and not ignore it.
+But I do think it’s every influencer’s responsibility to make time and space to draw attention to Influencer marketing diversity, and not ignore it.

 We teach our children that when they see something wrong, they speak up.
 And we must hold ourselves to the same standard.